 Motor City Dragway: a photo worth a second look.
 Sometimes a photo is worth more than a thousand words.
 Way more.
 But that isn’t always immediately obvious.

-Case in point: This photo of Ron Colson in the Hawaiian Monza squaring off against Twig Ziggler in the Pizza Haven Satellite.
+Case in point: This photo of Larry Arnold in the Hawaiian Monza squaring off against Twig Ziggler in the Pizza Haven Satellite.
 I used to love to shoot from the roof of the Motor City tower, and I was able to capture an interesting slice of life at the track.
 At the time, however, I didn’t think this photo was all that special.

 From the Funny Car Archives